aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 There as several conceptually different ways to do this.
 Following the same approach as for time integration, we can rely on Taylor's theorem to use the value of $f(x)$ at some neighbouring points of $x$.
 This approach relies on what are known as finite differences.
 Another way to compute derivatives relies on decomposing the function $f(x)$ on a basis of functions $T_k(x)$ and computing the derivatives of $f(x)$ from the known derivatives of $T_k(x)$.
 This method is known as the spectral method and will be described later on in the course.

 Let $x$ be the continuous variable defined in the interval $x\in[x_0,x_n]$.
-Though, in any numerical problem, we have to limit the number of points at which we store the values of $f(x)$ because the random access memory (RAM) of our computers is limited.
+In any numerical problem, we have to limit the number of points at which we store the values of $f(x)$ because the random access memory (RAM) of our computers is limited.
 We therefore need to introduce an approximation of our continuous interval - the numerical grid.
-One-dimensional numerical grid is a set of grid points at which we evaluate all physical quantities (in the case of multi-dimensional grids we would refer to grid cells rather than do grid points).
+It is a set of grid points at which we evaluate all physical quantities.

 For simplicity consider a uniform grid in which the $n+1$ grid points are evenly distributed.
 Therefore the coordinates of the grid points are: